warrior1211421/Gaming-Techies/content/posts/best-motherboard-for-i7-4790k-top-5-lists-buying-guide.md

   ### Processor Socket

   Then, you must also not ignore the Processor Socket in a motherboard.
-For Intel processors like i7 4790K, buying a motherboard with an LGA socket is the best choice.
+For Intel processors like **i7 4790K**, buying a motherboard with an **[LGA socket](https://en.wikipedia.org/wiki/Land_grid_array)** is the best choice.

   So, these were some most important things that we suggest you to must consider in a motherboard.
-If you never ignore to look out for these things in the motherboard that you are buying for your Intel core i7 4790K, we bet that you are unlikely to go wrong with your decision.
+If you never ignore to look out for these things in the motherboard that you are buying for your **Intel core i7 4790K**, we bet that you are unlikely to go wrong with your decision.
 product_Summary: Best Motherboards for i7 4790k - Summary
 product_Mheading: Best Motherboards for i7 4790k Reviews
 the_products: